© Jesper Houborg

 The Project

 The program also fosters networking and resource sharing among the youth.
-RETI project aims to provide quality training and skilling to 100,000 refugee and host-community young people, addressing the growing demand for education and skills development.
+RETI project aims to provide quality training and skilling to 100,000 refugee and host-community young people (70% refugees and 60% female), addressing the growing demand for education and skills development.
+Thus, increasing demand for education and skills development for young people through universities and partners working with their communities to increase their participation.
+On the supply side, the program will strengthen the capacity of universities, local organizations, and Technical and Vocational Education and Training (TVETs) to be responsive to the needs of young people including refugees, hosts, and those with special needs.

 The project will strengthen universities, local organizations, and TVET’s to better serve these young people.
 It will train 100,000 people in life skills, 88,000 in non-formal vocational and business skills, 6,000 through short courses, 2,000 through internships/apprenticeships, and 4,000 with digital literacy and innovation skills.